Read about Tax on: Cents-per-Mile, Moving Expense for 2020

 (1) those eligible to receive assistance under supplemental nutrition-

-al assistance program (for at least a three month during the year prior to the hiring date) entitle the employer to a maximum credit
+al assistance program (for at least three months during the year prior to the hiring date) entitle the employer to a maximum credit

 of 40% of $6,000 of qualified first-year wages;

 (2) those eligible for compensation for a service-connected disability,

 and hired within one year of discharge entitle the employer to a maxi-

 mum credit of 40% of $12,000 of qualified first-year wages;

 (3) those eligible to compensation for a service-connected disability